-Selangor's river flow trend reflects the rainfall pattern, and there is a prompt response to rainfall in general, although the response rate varies from catchment to another.
+Selangor's river flow trend reflects the rainfall pattern, and there is a prompt response to rainfall in general, although the response rate varies from one catchment to another.
 Some catchments, with little or insignificant storage, have a very rapid response to rainfall and are known as flashy catchments.
-The rate of increment in runoff resulting from rainfall in other catchments may

-- 520 not be as extreme as water goes into storage and then contributes to the flow of rivers from storage.
-Selangor State enjoys a tropical rainforest climate with two major monsoon seasons and two inter-monsoon seasons.
-Due to this, heavy rainfall typically occurs in the form of convective rains and the state is generally wetter than other parts of Malaysia Peninsular.
+The rate of increment in runoff resulting from rainfall in other catchments may not be as extreme as water goes into storage and then contributes to the flow of rivers from storage.
+The state of Selangor enjoys a tropical rainforest climate with two major monsoon seasons and two inter-monsoon seasons.
+Due to this, heavy rainfall typically occurs in the form of convective rains, and the state is generally wetter than other parts of Peninsular Malaysia.
 Drought in Selangor is therefore not a very frequent event.
-However, not to forget, droughts events occurred in the past: 1986, 1994, 1997, 1998, 2003 and 2004 for all stations.
-This pattern justified the El Nino events that largely influence the climate - 525 variability over Malaysia, especially the Selangor state (Tangang et al., 2012).
+However, it is important not to forget that droughts events occurred in the past: 1986, 1994, 1997, 1998, 2003 and 2004 for all stations.
+This pattern justified the El Niño events that largely influence the climate variability over Malaysia, especially the state of Selangor (Tangang et al., 2012).
 This situation can be seen with the drought period being very closely related to the amount of deficit that occurs.
 Drought is seen as very severe when it occurs over a long period, and the amount of water deficit experienced is a high.

-5 Conclusion
+5 Conclusions